bomburger/tic-tac-toe/README.md

 ## Tic Tac Toe

-TTic Tac Toe game using an 80C31 microcontroller simulated in Proteus, with a Qt app communicating via COM port.
+Tic Tac Toe game using an 80C31 microcontroller simulated in Proteus, with a Qt app communicating via COM port.

 ---